- Hadoop is a term you will hear and over again when discussing the processing of big data information.

 - Hadoop enables applications to work with huge amounts of data on various servers.

-- Here, map reduce application is divided into many small fragments of work and each of which may be executed or re executed on any node in the cluster.
+- Here, a map-reduce application is divided into many small fragments of work and each of which may be executed or re-executed on any node in the cluster.

 - Hadoop was derived from Goggles map reduce and Goggles file system papers.